My blog posts likely contain affiliate links, including for the Amazon Associates program.

 So what should you pack?
 That depends on the season.
 If you’re traveling to Seattle in the summer, you can pack summer clothes.
 If you’re traveling in the winter, pack rain gear.
 In spring and autumn, it might be wonderfully warm – but pack rain gear just in case too.

-I’ve also put together a post on the things you actually need to pack for Seattle (link will be live on Monday, January 14th), so be sure to check that out.
+I’ve also put together a post on the things you actually need to pack for Seattle, so be sure to check that out.

 The Best Things to See & Do in Seattle